LouieAntony/LouieAntony/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I am looking to gain more experience in the fields of Computer Vision and Deep Learning
+- 🔭 I am looking to gain more experience in the fields of Computer Vision and Deep Learning.

 - 👯 I’m looking to collaborate on some interesting projects with companies or individuals !